bgeorge11/ml-unit-test-demo/README.md

 StepBRepeatRunner is provided separately to configure classes which needs to be tested repeatedly (as for doing a performance benchmark)

 # List of TestCases
-1. DataOperationsTest0.java --> Loading CSV file using Marklogic Content Pump (mlcp)
+1. DataOperationsTest1.java <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;testImportDelimitedTextWithTransformation --> Loads a CSV as JSON with transformation and uses mlcp.
+The transformation modules are installed as part of the test and deleted at the end of test. <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;testImportDelimitedText --> Loads the same CSV as XML without transformation and uses mlcp
-2. DataOperationsTest1.java --> Loading json files using Java APIs
+2. DataOperationsTest2.java --> Loading json files using Java APIs
-3. DataOperationsTest2.java --> Loading xml files using Java APIs
+3. DataOperationsTest3.java --> Loading xml files using Java APIs
-4. BinaryLoadTest1.java --> Loading binary files (images) using Java APIs
+4. BinaryLoadTest2.java --> Loading binary files (images) using Java APIs
-5. POJOWriteTest4.java --> Loading Java Objects using JAXB
+5. POJOWriteTest5.java <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;doJacksonOperationsTest --> Loading json documents as POJO writes using Jackson &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;doJAXBOperationsTest --> Loading xml documents as POJO writes using Jackson
-6. SpringDataOperationsTest3.java --> Loading data with Spring Data Extension for MarkLogic
+6. SpringDataOperationsTest4.java --> Loading data with Spring Data Extension for MarkLogic
-7. SemanticsDataOperationsTest2.java --> Load and read Graph data (TTL format files are loaded).
+7. SemanticsDataOperationsTest3.java --> Load and read Graph data (TTL format files are loaded).
 Executes SPARQL query on triples.